 - Medical care on board (not including the cost of medication)

 - Transfers in the islands

-- Shared transfers from main hotels in Quito (Casa Gangotena, Hilton Colon, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Hampton Inn, Sheraton) to airport for flights to/from Galapagos are included in these rates.
+- Shared transfers from main hotels in Quito (Casa Gangotena, Hilton Colon, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Sheraton) to the airport for flights to/from Galapagos are included in these rates.
 To coordinate these transfers, we must have guests’ hotel contact information.